A Concise Dictionary for Tai Chi Students

 Fang song (放松) — A release of unnecessary tension.

-Gongfu or Kung Fu (功夫) — A skill developed with time and effort.
+Gongfu or Kung Fu (功夫) — Skill developed through an investment of time and effort.

-Guoshu or Kuoshu (国术) — A martial art with nationalist objectives.
+Guoshu or Kuoshu (国术) — A martial art with nationalist views and objectives.

 Hunyuan (混元) — Primordial.